djeada/Frontend-Notes/notes/08_protocols.md

 OWASP or Open Web Application Security Project is an online community that produces freely-available articles, methodologies, documentation, tools, and technologies in the field of web application security.

+### Generate a CSR on Your Server
+You must create a CSR (Certificate Signing Request) on your server.
+This is accomplished using the Open SSL command, which should be accessible by default if you are using Apache or Nginx:

+    openssl req -new -newkey rsa:2048 -nodes -keyout your_domain.com.key -out your_domain.com.csr

+### Obtain an TLS/SSL Certificate

+To put it simply, SSL (Secure Sockets Layer) is the old and TLS (Transport Layer Security) is the new, though some people refer to TLS as SSL.

+You can buy a certificate from this website: https://www.namecheap.com/security/ssl-certificates/domain-validation/

+This webpage checks if the given URL uses TLS or SSL:  https://www.ssllabs.com/ssltest/

+### Install Certificate on Your Server

+1. Change your Virtual Host to listen on port 443 (HTTPS) rather than port 80 (HTTP).
+2. Specify your SSL key and certificate files.
+3. Activate SSL.
+4. Restart the server.

 ## HTTP

 The protocol responsible for requesting and sending resources over the internet is HTTP.